MeisterLi/picarto_points/README.md

 *port* - Same as above, but the port
 *password* - Password set for the OBS websocket server.
 Leave blank if authorization is not active in OBS
 *animation_scene* - Name of the Scene animations are to be spawned in.
-*canvas_width* - Width of the OBS canvas.
+*friends_scene* - Name of the Scene friends are set up in (see 'friends' section in picarto) *ticker_scene* - Name of the Scene the Ticker is set up in *canvas_width* - Width of the OBS canvas.
 Most times this will be 1920
 *canvas_height* - Height of the OBS canvas.
 Most times this will be 1080
 *points_display_time* - if fade_text_field is "True", this will determined how long we will display the ticker